×

 Creating Lasting Memories Through Volunteerism

-One of the most extraordinary examples of collective volunteering in action is the Children’s Magical Taxi Tour.
+A fantastic example of collective volunteering in action is the Children’s Magical Taxi Tour.

 Run by the Worshipful Company of Hackney Carriage Drivers since 1994, the annual initiative sees hundreds of licensed London Taxi drivers volunteer their time and vehicles to transport children with life-limiting illnesses and their families to Disneyland Paris for a magical three-day experience.